grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

    - Updates to the `whatsnew/_index.md`
    - Update to the link and version number located on the What's new tile of `docs/sources/_index.md`
    - The new upgrade guide
-   - The new breaking changes page, if needed

 1. Label the PR `no-backport` for now; this may change.

-1. Go to [Upload artifact for Grafana What's New](https://github.com/grafana/website/actions/workflows/generate-whats-new.yml) and generate a Markdown file from the _What's new from Grafana Labs_ by opening the **Run workflow** dropdown, filling in the fields, and clicking the **Run workflow** button
+1. Go to [Upload artifact for Grafana What's New](https://github.com/grafana/website/actions/workflows/generate-whats-new.yml) and generate a YAML file from the _What's new from Grafana Labs_ by opening the **Run workflow** dropdown, filling in the fields, and clicking the **Run workflow** button.

-   - Filtered by the relevant Grafana version
-   - Includes front matter for each entry
-   - Grouped by tags; entries with multiple tags should only be included once, grouped by their first tag alphabetically
+1. When the workflow finishes, click **Upload artifact for Grafana What's new** for that workflow run.

+1. Under Artifacts, click the download button to download the generated Markdown file.

-1. Add the content of this Markdown file to the `whats-new-in-vxx-x.md` file using the tags data to group items.
+1. Add the content of this YAML file to the frontmatter of the `whats-new-in-vxx-x.md` after the `title:` field.

    If internal enablement videos are listed for entries, but the associated YouTube videos aren't in the body text of those entries yet, you'll need to add them later.
-   To do this, generate another Markdown file from the _What's new in Cloud_ closer to the release date and make updates in `whats-new-in-vxx-x.md` from the newly generated file.
+   To do this, generate another Markdown file from the _What's new from Grafana Labs_ closer to the release date and make updates in `whats-new-in-vxx-x.md` from the newly generated file.

 1. A week before the release date, change the PR status from **Draft** to **Ready for Review** to signal to other stakeholders that the PR is now ready for any further review.